-The University owns its own e-mail messaging system hosted and managed by ITS.
-Every student has an AUI e-mail account with a 4 GB storage quota.
-All data on this account are confidential and periodically backed up.
+ITS hosts and manages the AUI e-Mail messaging system.
+Each student has an AUI e-Mail account with a 100GB storage capacity.
+Data on this account is confidential and backed up daily.
+AUI e-Mail messaging system provides timely synchronization between all your devices using the Outlook Web App with a new and improved user interface and improved antimalware and email security settings to keep your information safe.

 Through this account, students have access to University announcements and news, can search for any other AUI member's e-mail by name, and address all members of the community via the "News" and "Events" e-channels.
-A number of mobile devices can be used to access e-mail messaging system through GoMail!